NeuralMatrix: Compute the Entire Neural Networks with Linear Matrix Operations for Efficient Inference: Approximation-Aware Training

-NeuralMatrix primarily focuses on improving the inference-time efficiency of fine-tuned DNNs on resource-limited platforms.
-One approach, which we referred to as the \emph{post-finetuning} method, involves standard fine-tuning of the original DNN.
-Following this, the DNN is transferred to linear matrix operations with elastic approximation, as detailed in the previous subsection.

-In addition, NeuralMatrix can be seamlessly integrated with training, offering an approximation-awared training approach.
-This technique involves mapping a pre-trained DNN to its approximated form before finetuning it on specific downstream tasks.
-The loss function used during finetuning remains unchanged from conventional finetuning, and standard automatic differentiation techniques can be employed for back-propagation.
+Following the previous section, the DNN is transformed into linear matrix operations with elastic approximation.
+After this transformation, the \textit{NeuralMatrix} can be seamlessly integrated with training, offering an approximation-aware training approach.
+This technique involves mapping a pre-trained DNN to its approximated form and then fine-tuning it on specific downstream tasks.
+The loss function used during approximation-aware training remains unchanged from conventional fine-tuning, and standard automatic differentiation techniques can be employed for back-propagation.

-Any approximation method that maps DNNs, including nonlinear functions, to the GEMM accelerator will inevitably lead to a loss in computational accuracy, which in turn results in end-to-end inference accuracy loss.
-In the piecewise approximation of nonlinear operations, the accuracy of the approximation is dependent on the granularity of linear segments.
-Finer granularity contributes to higher accuracy but increases the number of parameters stored in the memory.
-In Sec.~\ref{sec:eval-parameter}, we will demonstrate how to find a suitable tradeoff and select the parameter granularity to achieve both low memory cost and high inference accuracy for various downstream tasks.